Verifiable Quantum Advantage without Structure: Counterexamples for Cryptographic Primitives

 We give a construction of a family of compressing functions that is collision-resistant in the CROM but not even one-way in the QROM.
-It is a generic construction based on proofs of quantumness. \begin{theorem}[Separation for collision-resistant functions] There exists a family $\{f_\secpar\}_\secpar$ of efficiently computable oracle-aided compressing keyless (resp. keyed) functions that is collision-resistant against uniform (resp. non-uniform) oracle-dependent adversaries in the CROM but not even one-way against oracle-independent adversaries in the QROM. \end{theorem} \begin{proof} Since the keyed version immediately follows from the keyless version by \Cref{thm:uniform_to_non-uniform_CR}, we prove the keyless version below.
+It is a generic construction based on proofs of quantumness. \begin{theorem}[Counterexample for collision-resistant functions] There exists a family $\{f_\secpar\}_\secpar$ of efficiently computable oracle-aided compressing keyless (resp. keyed) functions that is collision-resistant against in the CROM (resp.
+AI-CROM) but not even one-way against oracle-independent adversaries in the QROM. \end{theorem} \begin{proof} Since the keyed version immediately follows from the keyless version by \Cref{thm:uniform_to_non-uniform_CR}, we prove the keyless version below.

-Let $(\prove,\verify)$ be a keyless proof of quantumness with soundness against uniform oracle-dependent adversaries that is shown to exist in \Cref{thm:PoQ}, and let $\pilength$ be its maximum proof length.
+Let $(\prove,\verify)$ be a keyless proof of quantumness that satisfies soundness in the CROM as given in \Cref{thm:PoQ}.
+Let $\pilength$ be its maximum proof length.

 We assume that the proof of quantumness uses a random oracle $H:\bit^{\secpar+\pilength} \rightarrow \bit^\secpar$ without loss of generality.
 We construct $f_\secpar^H:\bit^{\secpar+\pilength}\rightarrow \bit^{\secpar}$ as follows: